Product

 Once the plan has been outlined, assign specific tasks to your team members depending on the project scope.

-You can also outsource the work to a dedicated MSP who will set up automated workflows for the RMM and PSA tools.
+You can also outsource the work to B2B service providers who will set up automated workflows for the RMM and PSA tools.

 They can configure the system so that when an alert is triggered in the RMM tool, a ticket is automatically generated in the PSA tool.